Robust Time-Varying Graph Signal Recovery for Dynamic Physical Sensor Network Data: Preliminaries

 \subsection{Smooth Graph Signal Recovery}

-A graph signal $\x \in \R^{n}$ is smooth on the vertex domain when signal values of two vertices connected by edges with large weights are similar.
+A graph signal $\x \in \R^{n}$ is smooth on the vertex domain when the signal values of two vertices connected by edges with large weights are similar.
 The smoothness of graph signals can quantitively be measured by the graph Laplacian quadric form:

-where the $i$th element of a vector $\x$ is denoted by $\x(i)$.
-The smaller the value of the quadric form, the smoother the graph signal $\x$ is on the graph Laplacian $\L$.
-To expand this to an $m$ series of graph signals $\X \in \R^{n \times m}$, we define the signal smoothness by
+The smaller the value of the quadratic form, the smoother the graph signal $\x$ is on the graph Laplacian $\L$.
+To expand this to a series of $m$ graph signals $\X \in \R^{n \times m}$, we define the signal smoothness by

-where $\Tr{}$ denotes the trace of a matrix.
+where $\Tr{(\cdot)}$ denotes the trace of a matrix.

-In the literature of optimization-based signal recovery, the graph Laplacian quadratic form is minimized to leverage signal smoothness.
-Typically, the recovery of graph signal $\overline{\X}$ from an observation $\X = \overline{\X} + \N$ ($\N$ is some additive noise) can be expressed as
+In the literature on optimization-based signal recovery, the graph Laplacian quadratic form is minimized to leverage signal smoothness.
+Typically, the recovery of a time-varying graph signal $\overline{\X}$ from an observation $\Y = \phi(\overline{\X} + \N$) ($\N$ is some additive noise and $\phi$ is a masking operator) can be expressed as

 where $\|\cdot\|_F$ denotes the Frobenius-norm of a matrix.
 The second regularization term is the quadratic data fidelity term and $\alpha$ is the balancing weight.